Does the Texas noncompete statute apply to independent contractors as well as employees?

 Also, the restrictions must be reasonable.
 Thus, while binding an independent contractor is possible under the Texas noncompete statute, the usual statutory requirements must be observed.

-- Why Using a Free Template for Your Texas Non-Compete Agreement Is a Bad Idea (3/2/2022)
+- Sample Texas Noncompete Agreement (and Why Using a Free Template Is a Bad Idea) (3/2/2023)

 - Do I need to have my employees sign non compete agreements?
 (10/6/2017)

 - Can A Noncompete Be Extended If It Is Violated?
 (2/3/2017)

 - Who Can Get Attorneys’ Fees in a Non-Compete Action?
 (1/25/2017)

 - Geographic Limitations on Texas Non Competes?
 (10/17/2016)